Renée A. Middleton, Dean

 Department of Teacher Education

 The mission of the Department of Teacher Education is to prepare future educators for a variety of opportunities in the field of teacher education.
 Conferral of the Bachelor of Science in Education (B.S.Ed.) degree signifies successful completion of a program that enables demonstration of competence in three areas: (1) general/liberal education; (2) the knowledge, skills, and dispositions required for teaching; and (3) the subject matter in the chosen teaching field(s).
-In addition to the General Education requirement of the University, candidates for a teaching license must also satisfy requirements established for their specific licensure programs.
-Teacher Education oversees five licensure areas leading to a Bachelor of Science in Education (B.S.E.D.) and one program leading to an Associate in Applied Science (A.A.S.).
+In addition to the General Education requirements of the University, candidates for a teaching license must also satisfy requirements established for their specific licensure programs.
+Teacher Education oversees five licensure areas leading to a Bachelor of Science in Education (B.S.Ed.) and one program leading to an Associate in Applied Science (A.A.S.).
 At the bachelor’s level the following teaching fields are offered: Early Childhood, Middle Childhood, Adolescent to Young Adult, Intervention Specialist (Special Education), and Multi-Age programs.
 A major in Child Development is available at the associate level.
-All programs require extensive field experience and for those programs at the bachelor’s level an intensive Professional Internship serves as the capstone course.
+All programs require extensive field experience and for those programs at the bachelor’s level an intensive senior year clinical experience including Professional Internship, serves as the capstone course.

 Department of Recreation and Sport Pedagogy (RSP)

 The Department of Recreation and Sport Pedagogy (RSP) offers undergraduate degree programs that lead to a Bachelor of Science in Physical Education and a Bachelor of Science in Recreation Studies.
 Students in Physical Education develop their academic background, instructional skills and physical talents, as well as preparation to enter the work force.
 Extensive field experiences at all levels of the curriculum through its uniquely designed methods course sequence are provided.
 Students are prepared to teach physical education from PreK through grade twelve.
-Students in Outdoor Recreation & Education qualify for leadership positions in settings such as high adventure programs and guide services, local, state and federal parks, camps, religious organizations, and outdoor schools such as Outward Bound and the National Outdoor Leadership School.
+Students in Outdoor Recreation & Education qualify for leadership positions in settings, such as high adventure programs and guide services; local, state, and federal parks; camps; religious organizations; and outdoor schools, such as Outward Bound and the National Outdoor Leadership School.
 Recreation Management is an interdisciplinary profession.
-Knowledge and content emphasis in the recreation sector focuses on international, national, regional, state and city recreation services, and they can be applied in commercial, community, collegiate, camp, and resident settings.
+Knowledge and content emphasis in the recreation sector focuses on international, national, regional, state and city recreation services, and they can be applied in commercial, community, collegiate, camp, and residential settings.
 Recreation Management students qualify for leadership, supervisory, and management positions in city park and recreation departments, resorts, campus recreation, camps, marinas, and non-profit organizations such as, YWCAs & YMCAs.

 Department of Human and Consumer Sciences